 Oddly enough, the sign isn’t even in Las Vegas!
 Like much of the Strip, the sign is actually located in the township of Paradise, Nevada.
 However I think we can agree that “Welcome to Fabulous Paradise, Nevada” just doesn’t have the same ring to it.

 The sign sits in the median of Las Vegas Boulevard.
-The beautiful Bali Hai golf course is to the west, with McCarran International Airport to the east, although you cannot easily walk from the airport to the sign.
+The beautiful Bali Hai golf course – one of two golf courses on the Las Vegas Strip – is across the street to the west.
+McCarran International Airport is to the east, although you cannot easily walk from the airport to the sign.

 Despite being smack dab in the median of one of the busiest streets in the United States, the area around the sign is now very pedestrian friendly, with stop walks having been installed in 2015.